🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Oral hygiene – key principles for healthy teeth

-Did you know that your toothbrush can have more bacteria on it than a toilet seat?
-Proper oral hygiene is not just brushing your teeth twice a day – it is habits that determine the health of your mouth throughout your life.
-Today we will show you how to care for your teeth effectively and without much time investment.
+Did you know that your toothbrush can harbor more bacteria than a toilet seat?
+Proper oral hygiene is not just brushing your teeth twice a day – it’s habits that determine the health of your mouth for life.
+Today we’ll show you how to care for your teeth effectively and without much time investment.

 SEE ALSO: Choosing the right oral hygiene products.
 Why is it so important?